What rises when a woman stops disappearing and begins to remember her own name.

 She chose herself.

-She learned to fly with fire in her chest.
+She learned to fly with fire that steadied

 So who is she now?